JohnMahglass/Mindustry-Archipelago-Randomizer/ap-doc/DetailedOptions.md

 This option allows you to skip the first sector of your selected campaign.
 This option also make the first sector you choose to land on free of resources cost.
 This means that even if you enable this option and still choose to launch to the tutorial sector first, **your free launch will be consumed**.
 This option will also unlock every research that are required to clear the tutorial (these research are not randomized).

 ## Disable invasion
 This option will only affect the Serpulo campaign.
 This option will prevent hostile sector from invading the sector you have already conquered.
-This will prevent the player from losing progress.

 ## Faster production
 This option will **double the rate** of production/extraction from the following research: